MattMcAdams/mattmcadams.com/src/objects.md

 ![photo of my bag's contents](/images/about/objects.jpg)

 I keep a small travel notebook, of no particular brand, to capture quick sketches and ideas.
-I'm currently thinking aout making a smaller version of my main notebook (shown below) for this purpose in the future though.
+I'm currently thinking about making a smaller version of my main notebook (shown below) for this purpose in the future though.

 Combined with this little notebook is a Lilliput extra fine fountain pen.
 I've grown to really enjoy writing with a fountain pen and this one is my favorite.
 You can pick it up on JetPens, but if you live in the Birmingham AL area, I'd recommend going down to Forstall to get one.